 Bus accidents can be particularly severe as they often involve a number of parties, including pedestrians, other motorists, as well as passengers who could be children in the case of a school bus.
 This can leave several injured individuals and multiple parties who could be liable to pay for damages.
 However, you don’t need to navigate this complex legal situation on your own.

 If you’ve been injured in a Bradenton bus accident, whether or not you were at fault, contact The Law Place today for a free case evaluation.
-Our team of injury lawyers works around the clock to build you a strong legal defense in order to avoid or diminish liability and receive the right level of compensation for your case.
+Our team of personal injury lawyers works around the clock to build you a strong legal defense in order to avoid or diminish liability and receive the right level of compensation for your case.

 We offer all of our new clients a free case evaluation.
 So, you can be sure you’re confident in your choice of legal representation before you commit to us.
 Book your free consultation with one of our experienced bus accident lawyers today at (941) 444-4444.
 Phone lines are open 24/7.